saklani/tiny-evm/README.md

 The memory is a word-addressed byte array.
 It is volatile which means it is destroyed once the smart contract finishes execution.
+At the start of the execution context it is initialized to 0.

 ```